cbresciano/El-Origen-OS/obesity_is_a_serious_public_health_problem.md

 Add the word/symbol that emerges FROM within (not deduced):

-> Stop thinking that thinness is weakness and dangerous
+> Eating on recyclable trays

-BIFURCATION DOCUMENTED: 8e7b3bd4280d6403
+BIFURCATION DOCUMENTED: 0caa9aaf8cc5c4e6

 ## 4. Verdict